Leopoldo Martínez Nucete: American politics and advocacy

-Public service in the United States
+Politics in the United States

 Leopoldo Martinez served as a member of Small Business Commission in the Commonwealth of Virginia (2017–2019), appointed by Governor Terry McAuliffe.
 He also was a member of the gubernatorial Transition Committee between Governors Terry McCauliffe and Ralph Northam in Virginia (2017).
 Then, he was appointed by Governor Northam, as member of the Board of Trustees of the University of Mary Washington (2018–2022).
 As a board member of the university, he served as the chair of the Administration, Finance, Advancement and Facilities Committee, as well as member of the Audit and Executive Committees.
 The Sorensen Institute at the University of Virginia appointed Leopoldo Martinez Nucete to their Board of Advisors in 2020.
 The Sorensen Institute, under the leadership of Leopoldo Martinez Nucete with support from CDDA/IQ Latino, created the José Nucete Sardi Fellowships, to increase Latino enrollment in the institute's programs.

 On August 10, 2021, President Joe Biden nominated Martinez to be the United States executive director of the Inter-American Development Bank.
 Hearings were held before the Senate Foreign Relations Committee on December 14, 2021.
 The committee deadlocked on the nomination in a party-line vote on March 29, 2022.
 The opposition against Martinez was led by Senator Ted Cruz (R-TX), alleging Martinez Nucete was a member of the "hard left" when in Venezuela, claims which were debunked by Senators Bob Menendez (D-NJ) and Tim Kaine (D-VA), major national Latino organizations, and the national press.
 On January 23, 2023, President Biden renominated Martinez Nucete for this position before the 118th Congress.
 The Senate Foreign Relations Committee voted and reported favorably his confirmation vote to the full Senate on March 8, 2023, but his nomination expired on January 3, 2024, without a full senate floor vote and has not been resubmitted.

 In May 2024, President Biden appointed Leopoldo Martinez Nucete as Senior Counselor of the Minority Business Development Agency (MBDA) at the U.S. Department of Commerce.